 This post was originally published in October 2015.
-I made edits to the photos and added a RECIPE VIDEO to show you how easy this is to make (check it out at the bottom of this post)!
+I made edits to the photos and added a RECIPE VIDEO to show you how easy this is to make!
 However, the actual written words below in this post remain the same.

 Hi you guys!
 I know it’s just another manic Monday… but, it’s the week of Halloween! *Woot*

 Is your house decked out with spook-tastic décor?

 Are you up to your eyeballs in candy to hand out to the ghosts, goblins and ghastly dressed trick-or-treaters?

 If you said “yes” to all of the above, you are three steps ahead of me… and I don’t plan on catching up.
 But, before you look at me sideways (if you aren’t already), I have very good reason for not going into full throttle Halloween mode.

 So, I figured why put myself out, go all-things-that-bump-in-the-night bonkers, and decorate SuBourbon Country Cottage just for Boy and Dolce (<– our furry four legged daughter)?